Category Archives: Discus

 Step 2:

 Make sure that the males is fertilizing the eggs, otherwise any attempt is futile.
+You will see making a breeding run after the female lays eggs.

 Step 3:

-Wait two hours after spawning is finished.
+Wait four hours after spawning is finished.
+This gives the eggs time to fully fertilize.

 Step 4: